jakesee/ganttchart/readme.txt

 - Added feature to split tasks and join tasks
 - Added mouse commands for split and join tasks
 - Added view instructions toggle
-- Added associated unit tests
+- Added associated unit tests.
+(117 total)
+- Task bars are now aligned to the middle of the chart rows

 3 Sep 2012 v1.2.0.2 (tagged)
 - Added save and open binary serializer in example application